hmaach/groupie-tracker/README.md

 ## Overview

 Groupie Tracker is a web application designed to display information about artists, their concert dates, and locations using data from a RESTful API.
-The application leverages a backend written in Go and a frontend built with HTML to offer a user-friendly interface for exploring and visualizing artist information, concert schedules, and locations.
+The application is built with a backend written in Go and a frontend using HTML and CSS, offering a user-friendly interface for exploring and visualizing artist information, concert schedules, and locations.

 ## Objectives